I’m about to say a true thing. I'M ABOUT TO SAY A TRUE THING!

 Well, I don’t know why—mainly procrastination—but today, I decided to check and see if by some miracle of miracles I was still friends with Drake.

-Honestly, I feel kind of bad sharing his personal pictures here, so I will not be sharing pictures with girlfriends, family, or friends.
+Honestly, I feel kind of bad sharing his pictures here, so I will not be sharing any images with girlfriends, family, or friends.
 But I just have to share this.

 I have an obligation as a “journalist” to give you the hard-hitting, need-to-know stories and what’s more important than never before seen pictures of a young Drake wearing his hat in a silly manner?